Some posts contain compensated links. Please read this disclaimer for more info.

 - The Gligora family have been making traditional Croatian cheese and in particular Paški Sir in Kolan since 1918

-- Gligora Dairy employs 27 people and produces more than 50 tones of Paški Sir in a year, as well as over 150 tones of other cheese products.
+- Gligora Dairy employs 27 people and produces more than 50 tones of Paški Sir in a year and over 150 tons of other cheese products.

 Let us know in the comments if you’ve ever been on a dairy tour or tasted a Paški Sir?